richardjkendall/tf-modules/README.md

 prom-grafana | Deploys an instance of prometheus and grafana running on ECS and connected to each other.
 Uses EFS to store data.
 Created to help monitor haproxy. | [more details](modules/prom-grafana/README.md) s3-redirect | Creates simple HTTP only domain redirects using S3. | [more details](modules/s3-redirect/README.md) static-site | Deploys a simple static site on CloudFront backed by an S3 origin.
-Logs access request to S3. | [more details](modules/static-site/README.md) static-site-with-cicd | Deploys a simple static site on CloudFront backed by an S3 origin with CICD from github. | [more details](modules/static-site-azure-cicd/README.md) static-site-cicd-oidc-auth | Deploys a simple static site on CloudFront backed by an S3 origin with CICD from github and protected by OIDC based login. | [more details](modules/static-site-cicd-oidc-auth/README.md) static-site-with-cicd | Deploys a simple static site on CloudFront backed by an S3 origin with CICD from github. | [more details](modules/static-site-with-cicd/README.md) web-jumpost | Deploys a browser based console protected behind OIDC login. | [more details](modules/web-jumphost/README.md)
+Logs access request to S3. | [more details](modules/static-site/README.md) static-site-azure-cicd | Deploys a simple static site on CloudFront backed by an S3 origin with CICD from an azure devops repo.
+Works with the azure-clone-to-s3 API. | [more details](modules/static-site-azure-cicd/README.md) static-site-cicd-oidc-auth | Deploys a simple static site on CloudFront backed by an S3 origin with CICD from github and protected by OIDC based login. | [more details](modules/static-site-cicd-oidc-auth/README.md) static-site-with-cicd | Deploys a simple static site on CloudFront backed by an S3 origin with CICD from github. | [more details](modules/static-site-with-cicd/README.md) web-jumpost | Deploys a browser based console protected behind OIDC login. | [more details](modules/web-jumphost/README.md)